-Patient feedback we reviewed was generally positive.
-We looked at practice surveys and online reviews.
+Patient feedback we reviewed was positive.
+We looked at online reviews.
 We observed numerous positive interactions, in person and on the telephone, between staff and patients.
 Patients commented on specific support and kindness provided by staff during their treatment.

-Comments received from patients reflected a high level of satisfaction with the quality of their dental treatment and the staff who delivered it.
+These reflected a high level of satisfaction with the services of the dental practice.